waryder/BBB-NMS-Save-File-Manipulator/README.md

 ## Installation Instructions - Zip file (for use with an existing Python installation)

 All of the following assume a stable python environment.
-I purposely do not go into the details of setting this up because in honesty my app is intended for techie geeks and if you think python is a snake in the Amazon I'm not sure you are going to want to use this app. :)
+I purposely do not go into the details of setting this up too deeply because in honesty my app is intended for techie geeks and if you think python is a snake in the Amazon I'm not sure you are going to want to use this app. :)

 1. Go to the Releases page: https://github.com/your_username/BBB-NMS-SFM/releases](https://github.com/waryder/BBB-NMS-Save-File-Manipulator/releases.
 2. Download the latest release zip file.